vatger/xenforo-vatger/README.md

 ﻿# Xenforo-Vatger

-The Xenforo Vatger addon modifies the behaviour of the [Xenforo](https://xenforo.com/) forum software.
+The Xenforo-Vatger (previously Xenforo-Auth) addon modifies the behaviour of the [Xenforo](https://xenforo.com/) forum software.
 In its current state, it handles the following two cases:
 1. Authenticating users via VATSIM Germany's OAuth2 provider.
 2. Using functional accounts by staff members.
 3. Adding and removing staff-/moderation groups.
-4. Assigning and removing avatars
+4. Assigning and removing avatars.

 > [!NOTE]
 > Although the Addon is tailored towards the VATSIM Germany OAuth2 implementation, VATSIM's implementation can (with minor modifications) be used as well.